The members of the International Board, in addition to the International President, are:

 Dr Bertrand Draguez first worked for MSF in 2000, as a general practitioner in East Timor.
 Since then, he has worked as a doctor in Angola and South Sudan, as a field coordinator in Afghanistan, and as a medical coordinator in Democratic Republic of Congo and Côte d'Ivoire.
 From 2005 to 2008, Bertrand held the post of medical officer of the MSF unit in Brussels covering the Great Lakes region of Africa.
 In 2008, he was appointed as Medical Director of MSF's operational directorate in Brussels.
 Bertrand was elected president of MSF Belgium in 2016.

-Reveka Papadopoulou is currently Head of Mission in Mozambique.
-In 1995, Reveka starting working with MSF as a Field Coordinator in Armenia and after missions in Palestine, Liberia, Yugoslavia and Honduras she took the position of Liaison for the Access Campaign before working as Deputy Programme Manager and Programme Manager in Geneva and Head of Mission in Lebanon.
+Reveka Papadopoulou started working with MSF in 1995 in Armenia and after missions in Palestine, Liberia, ex-Yugoslavia, Honduras she took the position of Liaison for the Access Campaign in 2003, before working as Deputy Programme Manager and Programme Manager in Geneva.
 Reveka spent four years, from 2008 to 2012, as General Director of MSF Greece before returning to the field.
+She was first elected to the International Board in 2014, and elected President of MSF Switzerland/OCG in 2017.

-Andrew Cunningham is based in London and works as an independent consultant focusing on research and analysis for the humanitarian sector.
+Andrew Cunningham is based in London and works as an independent consultant focussing on research and analysis for the humanitarian sector.
 He began his humanitarian aid career in the mid-1990s in the Rwandan refugee camps in Tanzania.
 Before that, he worked in development in Burundi.
-After obtaining a Master of Science in Public Health, Andrew joined MSF in 1997 and worked in the field in a variety of countries and contexts until 2007, when he took a position in the Humanitarian Affairs Department at headquarters in Amsterdam.
+After obtaining a Master’s of Science in Public Health, Andrew joined MSF in 1997 and worked in the field in a variety of countries and contexts until 2007, when he took a position in the Humanitarian Affairs Department at headquarters in Amsterdam.
 After leaving MSF in 2011 Andrew obtained a PhD in War Studies from King’s College London and began work as a consultant, working 50 per cent with MSF and the rest of the time with a variety of other humanitarian organisations.
+Andrew was elected to the International Board during the 2016 IGA.